opengisch/qgis2to3/README.md

 Also being a simple parser, it just give an hint were to look at.
 It is by no means a complete tool to find all the possible API incompatiblity.

-Methods are matched just based on their names and not on their classes, so ther migth be various false positives.
+Methods are matched just based on their names and not on their classes, so there might be various false positives.

 Usage:
 `python3 api_usage_checker /path/to/plugin`